AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

 >
 >So although the generic implementation provided out-of-the-box does not implement this API, you can extend it and add the search functionality.

-The eCommerce project contains a default search component, located in:
+The eCommerce project contains a default search component in:

 `/libs/commerce/components/search`

 ![chlimage_1-34](/help/sites-developing/assets/chlimage_1-34a.png)

-This makes use of the search API to query the selected commerce engine (see [eCommerce Engine Selection](#ecommerce-engine-selection)):
+This use the search API to query the selected commerce engine (see [eCommerce Engine Selection](#ecommerce-engine-selection)):

 #### Search API {#search-api}